azerpas/detect-headless/README.md

 # Detect-Headless

 Created this page that compiles methods used by Akamai, Datadome, and other bot detection solutions and WAF (Web Application Firewall) to identify headless bots like Selenium, Puppeteer, Phantom...

+For those who are looking for a far more final product, checkout this repo: https://github.com/ulixee/double-agent

 ## Set-up
 - `npm i` **or** `yarn install`